Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/index.md

 @@@

 Hydrosphere platform can be summarized in the following diagram.
-It's a set of microservices that work together to achieve the final goal of managing machine learning models reliably and at scale.
+It's a set of microservices that work together to let you manage machine learning models reliably and at scale.

 ![System](../images/manager.png)